drumpt/drumpt.github.io/content/publication/cloudfixer/index.md

 ---
-title: 'SGEM: Test-Time Adaptation for Automatic Speech Recognition via Sequential-Level Generalized Entropy Minimization'
+title: 'CloudFixer: Test-Time Adaptation for 3D Point Clouds via Diffusion-Guided Geometric Transformation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Hajin Shim
   - admin
-  - Joonhyung Park
-  - Hajin Shim
   - Eunho Yang

 # Author notes (optional)
 author_notes:
-  # - 'Equal contribution'
+  - 'Equal contribution'
-  # - 'Equal contribution'
+  - 'Equal contribution'

-date: '2023-07-03T00:00:00Z'
+date: '2024-09-29T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'